DJDanl/cpp-docs.pt-br/docs/standard-library/basic-streambuf-class.md

 ### <a name="parameters"></a>Parâmetros

-`_Sp` A posição de busca para.
+*_Sp* a posição pela qual buscar.

-`_Which` Especifica o modo para a posição do ponteiro.
+*_Which* Especifica o modo para a posição do ponteiro.
 O padrão é permitir que você modifique as posições de leitura e gravação.

 ### <a name="return-value"></a>Valor de retorno